 Chambers runs a thorough pupillage training programme, with detailed ongoing assessment against the competences in the BSB Professional Statement.
 Pupils will be formally appraised by their pupil supervisor after each 3 month period, against those competences.
 The Head of Pupillage will also review each pupil’s experience and performance with them at regular intervals during pupillage.
 Pupils will undertake several in-house advocacy exercises, at least two of which will be assessed.
 Those advocacy assessments, together with formal reports from all the pupil supervisors and from other members of chambers for whom the pupil has undertaken written work, will form the basis of the tenancy decision in June/July.
 Recruitment as a tenant is by reference to criteria available here.

 Equality and Diversity

 We are passionate about encouraging applications from a diverse pool of candidates.
 If you are disabled, please feel free to contact us to discuss any reasonable accommodation or adjustments that we might be able to make in order to facilitate your application.

 Hailsham Chambers adheres to and supports the Bar Council’s policies on equal opportunity and non-discrimination.
 Chambers has an Equality and Diversity Policy which will be provided to all pupils at the beginning of pupillage.

 Virtual open evening

-We will be hosting an informal virtual open evening for prospective pupils on 14th January 2021.
-The evening will be a chance to find out more about our areas of practice and how our pupillage is structured and will provide the opportunity to meet pupil supervisors, junior and senior barristers and members of our clerking team.
-Everyone is welcome.
-If you would like to attend please email Jan Yogeswaran.
+We hosted an informal virtual open evening for prospective pupils on 14th January 2021.
+The evening was a chance to find out more about our areas of practice and how our pupillage is structured, and provide the opportunity to meet pupil supervisors, junior and senior barristers and members of our clerking team.

 Please be aware that when you make any application we may store your personal information.
 Please click here to see what we do with such information and why.